 This big hypoallergenic dog has its origins in the regions around Afghanistan, Pakistan and Iran.
 The Afghan Hound is somehow aloof and independent but happy.
 An adult male weighs up to 35kg.
 However, his thick and silky coat doesn’t require trimming.
 This unusually-looking dog prefers to live indoors.

 This is one of the medium sized non-shedding dogs.
-Basenji has its origins in Congo, Africa.
+Basenji dog breed has its origins in Congo, Africa.
 The Basenji are also known as the African barkless dog.
 This is because it doesn’t bark.
 It is an effective, noiseless hunting dog that doesn’t alert prey of its presence.

 Main Features of the Basenji